mbdevpl/typed-astunparse/README.rst

 where this module, *typed-astunparse*, comes in.
 It provides unparser for AST defined in *typed-ast*.

 ------------
 requirements
 ------------

-This package is intendended for Python 3.5.
+This package is intended for Python 3.5.
 It was tested on 64 bit Ubuntu, but it might work on other systems too.

 typed-astunparse depends on: